 What’s the best way to market on Facebook?

 There are so many ways to market on Facebook, but the best way will depend on business type and marketing goals.
 For example, you can optimize post scheduling to hit readers when they’re most active, create a Facebook group to generate buzz, and set up giveaways to encourage engagement.
-Read our complete list of the top 40 Facebook marketing tips.

 How do I optimize my Facebook business page?